 A quick change and the problem is solved.
-You just saved a truck roll and resolved the infamous “my network is slow” problem in less time than it takes to get a coffee.
+You just resolved the infamous “my network is slow” problem in less time than it takes to get a coffee.

 A new client—congrats!
 You’ve already done some initial investigation, issued a quote, and won the deal, but now you need to eliminate any surprises.

 Rolling out a network topology mapping tool will discover the client’s network and all their assets in under an hour.
 No tracing cables, no reading MAC forwarding tables, and no pencil and paper.
 Remember when you had to budget five or more billable hours to build that topology diagram?
 Not anymore.
 Repurpose those hours and increase your margins.